 Couch, M., Pitts, M., Croy, S., Mulcare, H. & Mills, A. (2008).
 Transgender people and the amendment of formal documentation: Matters of recognition and citizenship.
 Health Sociology Review 17 (3) 280-289.

 Hillier, L., Mitchell, A. & Mulcare, H. (2008).
 ‘I can’t do both at the same time’: Same sex attracted youth and the negotiation of religious discourse.
 Gay and Lesbian Issues and Psychology Review, Vol 4 (2) 80-93.

 Couch, M., Pitts, M., Mulcare, H., Croy, S. & Mills, A. (2007).
 TranZnation – A report on the health and well-being of transgendered people in Australia and New Zealand.
 Australian Research Centre in Sex, Health and Society, La Trobe University (2007).
 Monograph series no. 65.

-I'm a clinician who loves working with children and young people.
-The majority of my work has been with people who have experienced trauma.
-I work from a neurobiological perspective with lots of play, art and sensory strategies.
-In 6 months, I'll finally be finished my masters of clinical psychology!
+I'm a psychologist who loves working with children and young people.
+The majority of my work has been with people who have experienced childhood trauma.
+I work from an interpersonal neurobiological perspective which integrates evidence based practice, attachment theory and brain based approaches to healing trauma.
+On a day to day basis this means I get to work with lots of play, art and sensory strategies.

 I completed my post-graduate training at Swinburne University (Masters of Clinical Psychology).
 I've also undertaken a Graduate Certificate in Developmental Trauma with the Australian Childhood Foundation.